DrHB/APTOS-2019-GOLD-MEDAL-SOLUTION/README.md

 ### EXP_725.ipynb
 ```
 MODEL:           EfficientNet-B5
-NUM_CLASSES:     1 (5 classes but I am treatign this as a regression problem)
+NUM_CLASSES:     1 (5 classes but I am treating this as a regression problem)
 BS:              128
 SZ:              224
 VALID:           NEW DATA